·

 The companion post Auto-archive every Claude Code session into a `claude_sessions` folder walks through the manual setup — bash script, `~/.claude/settings.json`, folder bootstrap, the lot.
 That's the right read if you want to understand every moving part.
 This post is the other extreme: **one paste-ready prompt** you drop into Claude Code, and Claude Code does the work itself.
-Sign up, paste, answer two questions, restart.
-End state: every `/clear`, every `/compact`, every window close auto-archives to a `claude_sessions` folder at [freshjots.com](https://freshjots.com), with a 50-file rolling local stash as backup.
+Sign up, paste the prompt, confirm once, restart.
+End state: every `/clear`, every `/compact`, every window close auto-archives to an `ai_sessions` folder at [freshjots.com](https://freshjots.com), with a 50-file rolling local stash as backup.

 Under five minutes.
 One copy-paste.
 No prior setup needed beyond Claude Code itself.